ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2018

 About the Millennium Fellow

-MacKenzie Nekton is a junior at Northeastern University majoring in Politics, Philosophy, and Economics with a minor in Law and Public Policy.
-MacKenzie grew up in rural Northern California, in a town with more trees than people.
-In addition to being a dedicated student and a growing activist, MacKenzie loves cooking, long walks, and the smell of the earth just after in rains.
-This is her second year as a Campus Director at Northeastern University.
+My name is MacKenzie Nekton, and I am a sophomore at Northeastern University.
+My major is Politics, Philosophy, and Economics (PPE, for short), and I have a minor in Law and Public Policy.
+I grew up in rual Northern California, in a town with more trees than people.
+In addition to being a dedicated student and a growing activist, I love cooking, long walks, and the smell of the earth just after in rains.